CaptainClaquette/composer-hakuryo-connection/How to install PHP, Instantclient and PHP_PDO_OCI.md

 #### System configuration for OCI8

-In `/etc/ld.so.conf`, add the following line
+Use the following command to add oracle instantclient lib to your system.

-> include /opt/oci8/
+> echo /opt/oci8/ > /etc/ld.so.conf.d/oracle-instantclient.conf

+Then execute

+> ldconfig

 In `/etc/profile`, add the following line